frePPLe/frepple/doc/erp-integration/openbravo-connector.rst

   * | **Configure the following parameters**
     | In the frePPLe user interface, the menu item 'admin/parameters' opens a
       data table to edit these.

-    * openbravo.host: host where the Openbravo web service is running
+    * openbravo.host: host where the Openbravo/Etendo web service is running

-    * openbravo.user: Openbravo user used to for the connection
+    * openbravo.user: Openbravo/Etendo user used to for the connection

     * | openbravo.password: Password for the connection
       | For improved security it is recommended to specify this password in the
         setting OPENBRAVO_PASSWORDS in the djangosettings.py file rather then using this parameter.

-    * | openbravo.date_format: Date format for openbravo webservice filter
+    * | openbravo.date_format: Date format for Openbravo/Etendo webservice filter
       | Date format defaults to  %Y-%m-%d (i.e. YYYY-MM-DD) but can here be changed
         to other formats like %m-%d-%Y (i.e. MM-DD-YYYY).

     * | openbravo.exportPurchasingPlan
       | By default we export purchase requisitions and manufacturing work orders.
       | By switching this flag to true, we will export to the purchaseplan object instead,
-        which is where the Openbravo MRP run normally stores its results.
+        which is where the Openbravo/Etendo MRP run normally stores its results.
 Switch this flag to true only if you have specific customizations using the purchaseplan table.

     * | openbravo.filter_export_purchase_order
       | Filter expression purchase orders for bulk export of purchase orders.

     * | openbravo.filter_export_manufacturing_orderfilter:
       | Filter expression for bulk export of manufacturing orders.

     * | openbravo.filter_export_distribution_order
       | Filter expression for bulk export of distribution orders.

 Data mapping details
 --------------------

-The connector doesn't cover all possible configurations of Openbravo and frePPLe.
-The connector is quite likely to require some customization to fit the particular setup of the Openbravo and the planning requirements in frePPLe.
+The connector doesn't cover all possible configurations of Openbravo/Etendo and frePPLe.
+The connector is quite likely to require some customization to fit the particular setup of the Openbravo/Etendo and the planning requirements in frePPLe.

 :download:`Download mapping documentation as SVG <_images/openbravo-integration.svg>`

 .. image:: _images/openbravo-integration.svg
-   :alt: openbravo mapping details
+   :alt: Openbravo/Etendo mapping details